bryanpow/bramos-valstro-assessment/README.md

 # Star Wars Character Search CLI

 TypeScript CLI for the Valstro assessment: a Socket.IO client that searches Star Wars characters by name and prints streamed results.
+It also includes a wikipedia link for each found character to get more info.

 ## Getting started